HACKSSENTIAL RULES ~ CHAPTER VII

 Truth, Psalter of (any Path)

-• ES 5-7: as above targeting any deception on verbal or non-verbal language.
+ES 5-7: as above targeting any deception in verbal or non-verbal language.

 Twilight, Litany of the (Path of Glory, Sacrifice)

-• ES 1-4: the target is granted a stop in the fatality countdown (see Injuries); until the spell is active, any state where a KS is 0 is not permanent.
+ES 1-4: the target is granted a stop in the fatality countdown (see VIII.2); as long as the spell is active, any state where a CS is 0 is not permanent.

 Universe, Song of the (any Path)